Genetic Testing for Epilepsy

 The evaluation of a genetic test focuses on 3 main principles:

-The genetic epilepsies will be discussed in two categories: The rare, early-onset epileptic syndromes that may be caused by a single-gene mutation and the common epilepsy syndromes that are thought to have a multifactorial genetic basis.
+The genetic epilepsies will be discussed in two categories: The rare epileptic syndromes that may be caused by a single-gene mutation and the common epilepsy syndromes that are thought to have a multifactorial genetic basis.

 Early-Onset Epilepsy Syndromes Associated with Single-Gene Mutations

-Other less commonly-reported single-gene mutations have been evaluated in childhood-onset epilepsies and in early onset epileptic encephalopathies, including ASAH1, FOLR1, GRIN2A, SCN8A, SYNGAP1, and SYNJ1 mutations in families with early-onset epileptic encephalopathies10 and SLC13A5 mutations in families with pedigrees consistent with autosomal recessive epileptic encephalopathy.
-(11)
+Other less commonly-reported single-gene mutations have been evaluated in childhood-onset epilepsies and in early onset epileptic encephalopathies, including ASAH1, FOLR1, GRIN2A, SCN8A, SYNGAP1, and SYNJ1 mutations in families with early-onset epileptic encephalopathies (11) and SLC13A5 mutations in families with pedigrees consistent with autosomal recessive epileptic encephalopathy.
+(12)

 These syndromes can be evaluated by single-gene analysis, which is generally performed by direct sequencing.
-Direct sequencing is the gold standard for identifying specific mutations.
+Direct sequencing is the criterion standard for identifying specific mutations.
 This testing method has an analytic validity of greater than 99%.
 They can also be evaluated by genetic panel testing, which is generally done by next-generation sequencing.
-This method has a lower analytic validity compared to direct sequencing, but is still considered to be very accurate, in the range of 95-99%.
+This method has a lower analytic validity compared with direct sequencing, but is still considered to be very accurate, in the range of 95% to 99%.